Form Configuration

 Principles

-All the fields that must be displayed into your CRUD feature must be declared into a BiaFieldsConfig<TDto> class, where TDto represents your feature model.
+All the fields that must be displayed in your CRUD feature must be declared in a BiaFieldsConfig<TDto> class, where TDto represents your feature model.
 This class is used both for the form and the table display of your feature CRUD screens.

-The declaration must be set into your feature model, exported as const, and associated to the feature CrudConfig into your feature's constants declarations :
+The declaration must be set in your feature model, exported as const, and associated to the feature CrudConfig in your feature's constants declarations :

 export const featureCRUDConfiguration: CrudConfig<Feature> = new CrudConfig({